wrccdc-org/Website-Hugo-Source-Code/content/about/Become-A-Sponsor.md

 ## Bronze | $5,000
 * Logo & Recruiting URL on WRCCDC.org Website
-* Table at Recruiting Mixer
+* Private Breakout Room at Virtual Recruiting Mixer
 * Digital Resume Book
-* Designated Supporter on Event Signage
+* Designated Supporter on Event Marketing Materials

 > Uncle Sam Wants You (To Fight Hackers) "Cyber-Defense competitions at Cal Poly Pomona and other universities are one example of increased public-private cooperation, as recruiters scour contestants for the next generation of cybersecurity talent.
 Because cyberattacks happen so quickly and attackers can change tactics rapidly, experts say the fight often boils down to people skills—which side has the best-trained cyberwarriors.” – BusinessWeek